Total Knee Replacement in Kirkland, WA

 It’s important that outpatient knee replacement patients be healthy enough to have an outpatient surgery and have the appropriate environment at home.
 If you are a candidate for an outpatient knee replacement, the benefits include a reduced hospital stay, a reduced chance of infection, and a quicker recovery time.

-What to Expect During Knee Replacement Recovery
+What Can You Expect From Knee Replacement Recovery?

 Knee replacement surgery can now be done on an outpatient basis.
 Over half of Dr. Fuchs’s knee replacement patients go home the same day.
 Physical therapy is begun immediately after surgery.
 It is performed at home for the first two weeks and then on an outpatient basis for at least two months.
 You should expect continued improvement after a knee replacement for six to twelve months, although the majority of the improvement occurs in the first two months.